mohitrajain/wire-docs/src/how-to/administrate/backup-disaster-recovery.md

 The exceptions to this rule, are what you want to back up.
 In particular:

-* Your "wire-server" installation folder (used during the installation procedure)
+* Your “wire-server” installation folder (used during the installation procedure)
 * Your Cassandra database
 * Your Minio data